 Funding considerations include grants, state initiatives, utility agreements, local bonds, and savings from adopted conservation measures.
-President Scroggins has stated that sustainability projects are to be called out in the project list for upcoming bonds.
-These project lists will include relevant sustainability-related expenses such as planning, personnel, and materials.
-Expenses such as professional development and investments in changing campus processes will generally be college funded through regular budget development processes.
+President Scroggins has stated that sustainability projects will be identified in the project list for the upcoming local facilities bond.
+The project list will include relevant sustainability-related expenses such as planning, personnel, and materials.
+Expenses such as professional development and investments in changing campus processes will be funded through regular College budget development processes.

-Funding is necessary to maintain membership in certification organizations, such as in Second Nature92.
-Specifically, membership with Second Nature grants Mt.
-SAC employees access to the professional assistance of Second Nature expertise, such as that of their Climate Programs Senior Manager who was instrumental in helping the authors of this plan, by gathering information from other campuses, and by answering questions regarding carbon calculations and institutional strategies.
+Funding is necessary to maintain membership in certification organizations, such as in Second Nature.
+Specifically, membership in Second Nature's Climate Leadership Network grants Mt.
+SAC employees access to Second Nature's expertise, such as the information provided by their Climate Programs Senior Manager who was instrumental in helping the authors of this CAP, by gathering information from other campuses and by answering questions regarding carbon calculations and institutional strategies.
 Second Nature also distributes software that is critical for greenhouse gas inventories.
-The current software is called SIMAP, and it streamlines the analysis and distribution of emissions data.
-Furthermore, membership with Second Nature establishes Mt.
-SAC as part of a community of higher-education institutions, and affords Mt.
+The current software is called SIMAP, and it streamlines the analysis and organization of emissions data.
+Furthermore, Second Nature membership establishes Mt.
+SAC as part of a community of higher education institutions, and affords Mt.
 SAC the additional benefits of ambitious deadlines and third-party verification and accountability.